Our Team

 Donald Donaire

-Donald Donaire (pronouns: they/them) is a second-generation Filipinx American who was born in Daly City but grew up in Stockton.
+Donald Donaire is a second-generation Filipinx American who was born in Daly City but grew up in Stockton.
 They studied Ethnic Studies at the University of California in San Diego and returned to their hometown to do youth and education work.
 Donald is also involved with the San Joaquin Delta College Pride Center and the Little Manila After School Program.

 He/Him